shazadan/monstera/README.md

 ## Quickstart

-The below code snippent gives a high-level overview of how this library works:
+The below code snippet gives a high-level overview of how this library works:

 <pre>
 # import machine learning object